 - Changing perceptions of tourism as a career choice

 We have no remit to fund or deliver training in the industry.
-But, we ensure there is representation of tourism in training and qualifications structures.
+However, we ensure there is representation of tourism in training and qualifications structures.
 We do this by working with the Department for Education and Skills (DfES) and the education and training sector.

 Further Education Colleges